carmenalab/emgdecomp/README.md

 ## Acknowledgements
 If you enjoy this package and use it for your research, you can:

-- cite the Journal of Neural Engineering paper, Formento et. al 2021, for which this package was developed:
+- cite the Journal of Neural Engineering paper, Formento et. al 2021, for which this package was developed: TODO
-- cite this github repo using its DOI: TODO
+- cite this github repo using its DOI: 10.5281/zenodo.5641426
 - star this repo using the top-right star button.

 ## Contributing / Questions